eleanor-clifford/ellie.clifford.lol/blog/0000-why-foss/index.md

 refuse to rely on the whim of a company to do that.
 Don't even get me started on operating systems...

-## 2: Adaptability and Maintainability
+## 2: Adaptability and maintainability

 You simply cannot rely on a company to solve your problems for you or implement the features you want.
 Why should they?
 Unless you have a problem that will